niomwungeri-fabrice/pa-users-ui/README.md

  - Create an account
  - Login
  - Update your profile
- - view administration page if you admin
+ - view administration page if you are admin
- - view list of users if you admin
+ - view list of users if you are admin
- - view Statics if you admin
+ - view Statics if you are admin

 ## Built with
 - [ReactJs](https://reactjs.org/) is a free and open-source front-end JavaScript library for building user interfaces based on UI components.